 - Drug addiction or alcoholism

-NTUC Income is acting as a guarantor by providing a Letter of Guarantee to MOM on behalf of employers so that they can apply for a maid without paying out $5,000 cash upfront to MOM.
-In the event that employer or maid has breached the MOM’s rules and conditions, MOM will call up the bond from NTUC Income which we will recover from you.
+The insurer is acting as a guarantor by providing a Letter of Guarantee to MOM on behalf of employers so that they can apply for a maid without paying out $5,000 cash upfront to MOM.
+In the event that employer or maid has breached the MOM’s rules and conditions, MOM will call up the bond from the insurer which then recover from you.

 - You can apply for one more if you have caregiving needs like having more than one kid less than 18 years old, or elderly parent or parent-in-law living with you.